-D.J. also declared that any new properties that the company developed would dedicate 50% or more to green space to promote a healthy environment.
+D.J. also declared that any new properties the company developed would dedicate 50 percent or more to green space to promote a healthy environment.
 Both of these mandates are still followed by the company today.

-It makes sense, then, that a company dedicated to creating people-centred architecture was also a founding member of the US Green Building Council (USGBC), and helped to formulate LEED Certification guidelines.
+It makes sense, then, that a company dedicated to creating people-centered architecture was also a founding member of the U.S. Green Building Council (USGBC), and helped formulate LEED Certification guidelines.

-In 1993, Herman Miller helped to fund the start-up of the United States Green Building Council (USGBC).
-This non-profit organisation is dedicated to understanding and promoting sound environmental building practices.
-We supported this new organisation because during a time of incredible growth and construction, we knew we wanted to continue the legacy of our founder with current and future building projects.
-We determined that this new organisation would enable Herman Miller's Facilities Group to learn from experts in the field.
+In 1993, Herman Miller helped fund the start-up of the United States Green Building Council (USGBC).
+This non-profit organization is dedicated to understanding and promoting sound environmental building practices.
+We supported this new organization because during a time of incredible growth and construction, we knew we wanted to continue the legacy of our founder with current and future building projects.
+We determined that this new organization would enable Herman Miller's Facilities Group to learn from experts in the field.

-At the same time that the USGBC was launching, Herman Miller hired renowned environmental architect William McDonough to design our next manufacturing facility, to be located next to an existing HMI warehouse on more than 18 hectares of rolling prairie.
-In 1995, the USGBC selected the building, which we named the "GreenHouse", as a pilot for the development of its Leadership in Energy and Environmental Design (LEED) certification process.
+At the same time the USGBC was launching, Herman Miller hired renowned environmental architect William McDonough to design our next manufacturing facility, to be located next to an existing HMI warehouse on more than 45 acres of rolling prairie.
+In 1995, the USGBC selected the building, which we named the "GreenHouse," as a pilot for the development of its Leadership in Energy and Environmental Design (LEED) certification process.

-Today, Herman Miller is committed to building or renovating its facilities to meet the highest standards of independent certifying bodies, including LEED, ISO 14001 and BREEAM (Building Research Establishment's Environmental Assessment Method), a UK assessment method for sustainable buildings.
-As an environmentally progressive company for more than half a century now, Herman Miller is committed to continue exploring new and innovative approaches to creating green buildings.
+Today, Herman Miller is committed to building or renovating its facilities to meet the highest standards of independent certifying bodies, including LEED, ISO 14001, and BREEAM (Building Research Establishment's Environmental Assessment Method), a UK assessment method for sustainable buildings.
+As an environmentally progressive company for more than half a century now, Herman Miller is pledged to continue exploring new and innovative approaches to creating green buildings.